FullerJam/swd500_2017/sessions/session9.0/README.md

 ```
 >> **Listing 1**,  the package.json file

-- After running `npm init` you notice that it has created a `package.json` file (Listing 1)
+- After running `npm init` you'll notice that it has created a `package.json` file (Listing 1)
 - JSON stands for Java Script Object Notation.
 It's simply used to represent data.
-In the case of the `package.json` file the data will represent a schema for our application's dependancies.
+In the case of the `package.json` file, the data will represent a schema for our application's dependancies.

 **Installing a Dependancy**

 - Let's install our first dependancy, run `npm install vue --save`
-- You should see that a node_modules folder has been created and within it is the Vue library
+- You should see that a `node_modules` folder has been created and within it is the Vue library

 ![](assets/vu_js.png)
 >> **Figure 3**, The contents of the node_modules folder